GauravTamb/Rest-Assured/README.md

-Implented test cases using RestAssured
+Implemented test cases using RestAssured